Why is my laptop mouse touchpad not working?

 If the Control Panel View by option is set to Small icons, click the Mouse option in step 2 above.

-3. Adjust any other settings to your liking, then click Apply button in Windows., then OK button in Windows..
+- Adjust any other settings to your liking, then click , then .

 I can't find the touchpad